coldclimate/omnomfrickinnom/content/blog/2020-04-28-instantpot-shin-beef-chilli.markdown

 * 1 heaped teaspoon of hot paprika
 * 1 heaped teaspoon of hot chilli powder (or 1 fresh birdseye in my case)
 * 2 big dried smoked chillis (mine were a Guajillo and an Ancho), sliced up
-* 4 squares of dark choclate
+* 4 squares of dark chocolate
 * 1 heaped teaspoon of quality instant coffee or a measure of fresh espresso
 * 5 cloves of garlic, finely sliced
 * An inch off a block of lard (about 50g)